patschwork/digiYiiKam/README.md

 # Some useful information
 - digiYiiKam needs it's own database to avoid changes to the digiKam database.
-- The digiKam database will only the read, with one exception by setting the "heart" tag in digiYiiKam which will make use of the tags also used by digiKam
+- The digiKam database will only be read, with one exception by setting the "heart" tag in digiYiiKam which will make use of the tags also used by digiKam
 - digiYiiKam will produce new thumbnails and can't reuse those from digiKam (digiKam thumbnails are incompatible to be shown in the webbrowser).
 The new thumbnails are stored in the digiYiiKam database
 - JPEG images are shown directly from the source collection folder
-- RAW images (e.g. CR2, CR3, DNG, NEF) must be converted as JPEG and are store in the digiYiiKam database
+- RAW images (e.g. CR2, CR3, DNG, NEF) must be converted as JPEG and are stored in the digiYiiKam database
-- digiYiiKam has command line tools for building the thumbnails and converting RAW images to JPEG
+- digiYiiKam has commandline tools for building the thumbnails and converting RAW images to JPEG
 - The orignial files will never be modified!

 # Roadmap